dendronhq/handbook/handbook/handbook.company.values.md

 Whether we are working on features or improving processes, the job isn't done until value has been delivered.

-That means shipping the feature isn't enough - our users need to be able to adopt and get value from said feature in the daily workflow.
+That means shipping the feature isn't enough - our users need to be able to adapt and get value from the said feature in the daily workflow.

-## Community
+## Community Focus

 Dendron wouldn't exist without our strong community.
 Our north star is meaningfully improving the lives of everyone who uses Dendron.

+This means listening closely to what our users have to say, making sure eveyrone can have a voice, and making decisions based on whether it will be beneficial for our users.

+## Pass it Forward

+We aim to leave things in a better state than when we found it.
+Whether that's code, documentation, best practices, or personal development, we strive to continuously improve the things that we see.

+This means creating [[standard operating procedures|handbook.sop]] to spread best practices, documenting things so that others can find them, and continuously drive change to make existing things better.

+This also means working in the open so that everyone can benefit from our learnings - Dendron is built on the work that has come before us and we like to make it possible for others to build upon the work that we do.

+## Keep no False Idols

+The only constant in the universe is change.
+As we establish best practices and ways of doing it, we need to remember that at the end of the day, things change and what might have worked yesterday might no longer be relevant today.

+This means that while we  ways of doing things, those ways can change and *because we've always done it this way* is never a good justification for not considering changing.

 <!-- ### In Practice